fbpx

 Pleural Mesothelioma

-Common symptoms of pleural mesothelioma are chest pain, pleural effusions (fluid buildup in the pleura), painful breathing and a persistent cough.
+Common symptoms of malignant pleural mesothelioma may include chest pain, pleural effusions (fluid buildup in the pleura), painful breathing and a persistent cough.

 Peritoneal Mesothelioma

-Symptoms of peritoneal mesothelioma are stomach pains, ascites (fluid buildup in the peritoneum), unexplained weight loss and decreased appetite.
+Malignant peritoneal mesothelioma patients may experience abdominal pain, ascites (fluid buildup in the peritoneum), unexplained weight loss and decreased appetite.

 Pericardial Mesothelioma

-The frequent symptoms of pericardial mesothelioma are chest pain, pericardial effusion (fluid buildup in the pericardium) and heart murmurs.
+Pericardial mesothelioma is a rare type of cancer of the lining around the heart.
+Patients with pericardial mesothelioma may experience chest pain, pericardial effusion (fluid buildup in the pericardium) and heart murmurs.

 FREE MESOTHELIOMA WRISTBANDS